 Ms. Stevenson open to Mr. Garcia’s pilot suggestion and will need to work on it; CGB trying to work on expanding goal of financing for these projects as some take several years thru approval process

-An instance of misalignment is in timing; Utilities work to get something done quickly and CGB works at longer-term projects – pilot program may work to see how this can be resolved – Budget cuts, housing in not so good shape but with CGB projects it could help these multi-family homeowners with repair, efficiency and energy issues - CGB asking energy companies to do more than they normally would on these types of projects
+An instance of misalignment is in timing; Utilities work to get something done quickly and CGB works at longer-term projects – pilot program may work to see how this can be resolved – Budget cuts, housing in not so good shape but with CGB projects it could help these multi-family homeowners with repair, efficiency and energy issues - CGB asking utility companies to do more than they normally would on these types of projects

 Mr. Brown pleased that team continues to work together and offered help to the group regarding incentive changes or other challenges – Ms. Stevenson and Mr. Araujo agree that they are still discussing and will bring issues to the joint cmte

-Ms. Stevenson also related that they are working together to bring new metrics up to date – again concerned with leverage ratios (for CGB financed projects only) as others are financed elsewhere – team would like to have more information about other financed projects – noted that 80% of these projects CGB is working with the homeowners and not contractors
+Ms. Stevenson also related that they are working together to bring new metrics up to date – again concerned with leverage ratios (for CGB financed projects only) as others are financed elsewhere – team would like to have more information about other financed projects – noted that 80% of CGB finance projects are initiated from property owners; 20% come through contractors.
+These numbers are reversed for the utility companies, where contractors are the primary source of new projects.

 Mr. Harrity asked that inclusive prosperity be shared to reach those people who would not be able to have these changes if not for [the availability of] these programs; tell stories of improvements – Mr. Araujo added that success stories have been included in prior legislative reports

-Mr. Brown voiced his appreciation for the hard work everyone put in to the common metrics and Mr. Garcia stated that this was what everyone was working on all summer – Mr. Harrity shared that the recent climate change report is out and it is up on [CGB work] us; He has always felt an urgency for this work and when and where there is non-important reports in the news, we should be laser-focused to complete this work
+Mr. Brown voiced his appreciation for the hard work everyone put in to the common metrics and Mr. Garcia stated that this was what everyone was working on all summer – Mr. Harrity shared that the recent climate change report is out and it is up on DEEP’s website; He has always felt an urgency for this work and when and where there is non-important reports in the news, we should be laser-focused to complete this work

 Issues for Resolution